ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-02_Hello_World-Expo-Style/01-Creating-A-Basic-App-With-Expo.md

-# Hello World Expo Style

-Now that you have your development environment setup, we can start building our first mobile application, "Hello World"

 ## Creating a Basic App With Expo

 Start by opening a terminal.
 Then create a folder where you want to keep your projects.
 I'm calling my project directory "my_awesome_projects"